It all began with a less-than-ideal visit to the Sistine Chapel in Rome.

 The mall assures that “Michelangelo’s Sistine Chapel: The Exhibition” is complying with the Center for Disease Control’s in-person event guidelines.
 MOA is limiting the number of people in the space to 85 and requiring visitors to wear masks and abide by social distancing protocols.

-Tickets go on sale Nov.
-9 at chapelsistine.com and will also be available at the door.
-General tickets are $19, and children 6 and under will receive free admission.
+Tickets are available at chapelsistine.com and will also be available at the door.
+General tickets are $19, and $14 for seniors, college students and military veterans.
+Children 6 and under will receive free admission.